rh-tam/lab-ocp-kvm/README.md

 bash ~/lab-ocp-rhv/3-rhcos-prepare.sh
 ```

-it will take a while depending on your internet bandwidth.
+it will **take a while**, around 1 hr depending on your internet bandwidth.

 ## 6. Prepare Installion Directory for OpenShift Installer
 - create directory and `install-config.yaml`